gruntwork-io/terragrunt/README.md

 mechanism which allows multiple people to collaborate on the same Terraform state without overwriting each other's changes.
 Terragrunt currently uses Amazon's [DynamoDB](https://aws.amazon.com/dynamodb/) to acquire and release locks.
-DynamoDB is part of the [AWS free tier](https://aws.amazon.com/dynamodb/pricing/), so if you're already using AWS, this locking mechanism _should_ be completely free.
+DynamoDB is part of the [AWS free tier](https://aws.amazon.com/dynamodb/pricing/), so if you're already using AWS, this locking mechanism _should_ be completely free (we take no responsibility if you get charged!).
 Other locking mechanisms may be added in the future.

 ## Motivation